 Would you rather watch the video version?
 I’ve uploaded a video version of this guide below:

 Looking for even more support?
-Register for a FREE Basic Multiplication and Division Facts Webinar or implement all of these ideas easily using The Multiplication Station.
+Register for a FREE Basic Multiplication and Division Facts Mini Course or implement all of these ideas easily using The Multiplication Station.